eyantraPB4224/.github/profile/README.md

  - aka the OpenCV & Hardware Guy
  - Does DSA all the time
  - From EXTC
- - Speciality : The Lerner of all but Master in None
+ - Speciality : Good at all but Master in None (OpenCV + Copellasim)

 #### Rajvardhan Shriram
  - aka the Hardware Guy
  - The cill gym person, but serius in terms of work
  - From EXTC
- - Speciality : Good at Team Leading, Team Managment and Hardware
+ - Speciality : Good at Team Leading, Team Managment and Hardware (Copellasim)

 #### Aditya Battin
  - aka the Software Guy